The phenomenon of boys' underachievement in education — both in terms of participation and performance — has become an issue in a number of countries.

 Boys’ academic underperformance, high dropout rates and low secondary to tertiary transition are a matter of great concern.
 COL’s Strategic Plan 2015–2021 places particular emphasis on addressing this gender issue.

 In 2006, the Commonwealth of Learning and Commonwealth Secretariat co-published Boys' Underachievement in Education: An Exploration in Selected Commonwealth Countries.
 It found that boys’ underachievement, both in terms of participation and performance, was a result of a complex interplay of forces, with roots in general characteristics of society as well as education systems.
-It further pointed to the solution lying in the expansion of school spaces and facilities, as well as challenging established notions of gender roles and stereotypes.

 The report includes a range of recommendations, which include:

 - Schools and teachers should adopt a pedagogical process that enables and accommodates a diversity of students (including diversity in race, culture, class, ethnicity or religion) as a whole;